NFIBrokerage/slipstream/examples/graceful_startup/README.md

 end
 ```

-So now the client will attempt to connect only if the configuration
+Now the client will attempt to connect only if the configuration
 is defined.
 But it can still fail, as we use the raising
 `Slipstream.connect!/2`.
 We refactor that to `Slipstream.connect/2` in
 [`b3be445`](https://github.com/NFIBrokerage/slipstream/commit/b3be44525acfb6cda828a80d15e28d3351852540):